To me, this Sour Cherry Pomegranate Peach Granita Recipe is pure summer.

 - 1/4 cup unrefined cane sugar or coconut sugar or date sugar

 - 1 tablespoon freshly-squeezed lime juice (from about 1 lime)

 - Chocolate shavings or whipped coconut cream for garnish (optional)

 - Make The Granita Base: Combine peaches, cherry juice, PAMA, sugar, and lime juice in a blender or food processor fitted with an S blade and process until very smooth, at least 1 minutes.
 Taste and add more sugar if desired.
-Pour mixture into a 1 pound loaf pan or a 9-inch-square baking dish.
+Pour mixture into a 1 pound loaf pan or a 2-quart baking dish.

 - Freeze The Base: Freeze for 3 hours, scraping the ice crystals from the edges into the center about every 45 minutes.
 Cover with plastic wrap and freeze until mixture is well frozen (it should be icy but light in texture).
 Serve topped with chocolate or whipped coconut cream, if desired.